oeg-upm/transmodel-ontology/README.md

 # Transmodel Ontology

-A TransModel Ontology focused on Stops (Topography), Scheduling and Fares (at least).
+A TransModel Ontology focused on Stops (Topography), Facilities, Scheduling and Fares (at least).

 # Purpose and scope of the vocabulary